SoQal: Selective Oracle Questioning for Consistency Based Active Learning of Cardiac Signals

 \subsection{Baselines}

-\textbf{Acquisition Functions.} We compare our novel active learning framework to the state-of-the-art acquisition functions used in conjunction with MCD.
-These include \textbf{Var Ratio}, \textbf{Entropy}, and \textbf{BALD}, definitions of which can be found in Appendix~\ref{appendix:aq_functions}.
-We also compare to the scenario in which active learning is not employed \textbf{(No AL)}.

-\textbf{Selective Oracle Questioning.} We experiment with baselines that exhibit varying degrees of oracle dependence. \textbf{No Oracle} is a scenario in which 0\% of the labels that correspond to unlabelled instances are oracle-based and are instead pseudo-labelled by taking the $\mathrm{argmax}$ of the network predictions. \textbf{Epsilon Greedy} is a stochastic strategy \cite{Watkins1989} that we adapt to exponentially decay the reliance of the network on an oracle as a function of the number of acquisition epochs. \textbf{Entropy Response} assumes that high entropy predictions generated by a network are indicative of instances that the network is unsure of.
-Therefore, we introduce a threshold, $S_\mathrm{Entropy}$, such that if it is exceeded, an oracle is requested to label the chosen instance (see Appendix~\ref{appendix:implement_details}).
-The most dependent baseline is \textbf{100\% Oracle}, a traditionally-employed strategy in AL where 100\% of the labels are oracle-based.
+We compare our proposed acquisition functions to the state-of-the-art functions used alongside MCD.
+These include \textbf{Var Ratio}, \textbf{Entropy}, and \textbf{BALD} \cite{Houlsby2011}, definitions of which can be found in Appendix~\ref{appendix:aq_functions}.
+We also experiment with several baselines that exhibit varying degrees of oracle dependence. \textbf{$\epsilon$-greedy} \cite{Watkins1989} - a stochastic strategy that we adapt to exponentially decay the reliance of the network on an oracle as a function of the number of acquisition epochs. \textbf{$S$-response} - assumes that high entropy predictions are indicative of instances that the network is unsure of.
+Therefore, we introduce a threshold, $S_\mathrm{Entropy}$, such that if it is exceeded, an oracle is requested to label the chosen instance (see Appendix~\ref{appendix:implementation_details}).

-We do not compare our methods to Softmax Response \citep{Geifman2017} and SelectiveNet \citep{Geifman2019}, despite their strong performance for selective classification, as they do not trivially extend to the setting in which labels are unavailable.